stefanDeveloper/heiDGAF/docs/pipeline.rst

 and format.
 This stage ensures that all data is accurate, reducing the need for further verification in subsequent stages.
 Any loglines that do not meet the required format are immediately discarded to maintain data integrity.
 Valid loglines are then buffered and transmitted in batches after a pre-defined timeout or when the buffer reaches its capacity.
 This minimizes the number of messages sent to the next stage and optimizes performance.
+The client's IP address is retrieved from the logline and used to create the ``subnet_id`` with the number of subnet bits specified in the configuration.
 The functionality of the buffer is detailed in the subsection, :ref:`Buffer Functionality`.

 Overview
 --------

-The `Log Collection` stage comprises two main classes:
+The `Log Collection` stage comprises three main classes:

 1. :class:`LogCollector`: Connects to the :class:`LogServer` to retrieve and parse loglines, validating their format and content.
+Adds ``subnet_id`` that it retrieves from the client's IP address in the logline.
-2. :class:`KafkaBatchSender`: Buffers validated loglines and sends them in batches, maintaining timestamps for accurate processing and analysis.
+2. :class:`BufferedBatch`: Buffers validated loglines with respect to their ``subnet_id``.
+Maintains the timestamps for accurate processing and analysis per key (``subnet_id``).
+3. :class:`CollectorKafkaBatchSender`: Adds messages to the data structure :class:`BufferedBatch`, maintains the timer and checks the fill level of the key-specific batches.
+Sends the key's batches if full, sends all batches at timeout.

 Main Classes
 ------------